-Storing Security Deposit:
+Rules for Storing Deposit:

 Landlords are responsible for placing a tenant’s deposit in an account in a financial institution, such as a bank or credit union.
-If the account does earn any interest, then the interest belongs to the landlord for the first five years of the tenant’s tenancy.
+If the account does earn any interest, the interest belongs to the landlord for the first five years of the tenant’s tenancy.
 After that time, any interest earned would be the property of the tenant.